tsheth/Cloud-One-Container-Image-Security-Demo/README.md

 2. Fill in the parameters for the below, then run the `cfn` template:

     Required parameters:
-      * `StackName`: Name of the Smartcheck Jumphost node CloudFormation template
+      * `StackName`: Name of the jumphost node CloudFormation template
-	  * `VpcId`: VPC to launch the Smartcheck Jumphost node in
+	  * `VpcId`: VPC to launch the jumphost node in
-	  * `SubnetId`: Subnet to launch the Smartcheck Jumphost node in
+	  * `SubnetId`: Subnet to launch the jumphost node in
-	  * `KeyPair`: EC2 key for accessing the Smartcheck Jumphost node
+	  * `KeyPair`: EC2 key for accessing the jumphost node
 	  * `AmiId`: AWS AMI ID for Amazon Linux 2 in the specified region

     Optional parameters: